fathym-deno/eac-runtime/docs/getting-started/Install.md

 # EaC Runtime - Installation

 Once you have <a href="https://docs.deno.com/runtime/manual/getting_started/installation" target="_blank">DenoJS installed</a>, the next thing you need to do is install the EaC Runtime in a new project.
-To do that, we'll run the Deno install script for the runtime:
+To do that, create/open the directory where you want the project to live, then in a command prompt for that directory run the Deno install script for the runtime:

 ```
 deno run -A -r https://eac-runtime.fathym.com/deno/install --docker